Frase vs Scalenut for SEO Content Writing 2026: Which Tool Actually Delivers?

 Frase

-Frase launched back in 2018 and built its reputation the old-fashioned way — by being actually useful for content research before the AI boom hit.
-The core idea is straightforward: pull search data from your target keyword, auto-generate a content brief based on what's ranking, then write against that brief in the same editor.
-One place, no switching between tabs.
+Frase has been around since 2018, and honestly, it earned its reputation the hard way — by being genuinely useful for content research before the AI writing craze hit.
+The core idea is simple: pull SERP data from your target keyword, auto-generate a content brief based on what's ranking, then write against that brief inside the same editor.
+No tab-switching, no copy-pasting between tools.
+Clean.

 Key Features